 Since taking on ownership in 2011, Yorkshire Wildlife Trust has restored an old barn into an excellent education facility, developed a thriving food training garden, planted an orchard, established a beef shorthorn herd, introduced bee hives and provided agricultural and conservation training to a whole host of young people.
-This is amongst the many events and education sessions that have been delivered.

 Looking after Stirley Community Farm

 We are carrying out grassland restoration work across this urban fringe farm, which will increase the number and diversity of flowers, insects, birds and mammals.

 To achieve this areas of the farm are grazed with a traditional breed of cattle and a hay cut is taken later in the season to help encourage more wildlife into the fields.

 A fantastic bunch of volunteers help the Trust across the farm, whether it be helping to restore the farmland, tending the food training gardens, helping with building renovations, farm maintenance, educational activities, or cooking and supporting our events.

 We run an exciting and varied events and education programme thoughout the year to inspire you to help wildlife on your doorstep and enjoy a healthy diet of locally produced food.

 We have a range of volunteer roles on the farm, with opportunities to volunteer arising at different times throughout the year.